 How does this medicine work?

-Warfarin (war-far-in) is an anticoagulant, which helps prevent blood clots from forming in the blood vessels.
-It does not dissolve clots, although you may hear people call it a "blood thinner."
+Warfarin (war-far-in) is an anticoagulant, also known as a "blood thinner".
+Warfarin helps prevent blood clots from forming in the blood vessels.
+It is prescribed to patients to treat a blood clot or prevent formation of a blood clot in high risk settings.
+Warfarin does not dissolve clots but it prevents blood clots from forming and allows your body to break up the clot more easily on its own.
 In order for this medicine to safely help your child, it must be given correctly.

 The most common brand of warfarin is Coumadin.
-Do not switch brands of warfarin because different brands may not produce the same effect in your child's body.
+Discuss with your provider before you switch brands of warfarin because different brands may not produce the same effect in your child's body.

 How should I give it?

 - Warfarin comes in tablet form.
 There are many strengths of warfarin tablets.
+These are color coded based on the strength of the warfarin tablet.
 Read the label and check to be sure that you are giving the correct dose.

 - For children who cannot swallow pills, ask the pharmacist how to give it.